wdwvt1/microLearner/CONTRIBUTING.md

 Contributing to microLearner
 ======================

 microLearner is an open source software package, and we welcome community contributions.
 You can find the source code and test code for microLearner under public revision control in the microLearner git repository.
-We very much welcome contributions.

-This document covers what you should do to get started with contributing to microLearner.
+This document will help you get started with contributing to microLearner.
 You should read this whole document before considering submitting code to microLearner.
 This will save time for both you and the microLearner developers.

 Type of Submissions
 -------------------